Rohitsinghrajput28/ASLA_for_all/CSRF.md

    We need to purchase the domain name as "combox.in"

    Host the POC by creating form and make the victim to perform the event.

+ <H3>PREVENTION</H3>

+ 1.Unpredictable with high entropy, as for session tokens in general.

+ 2.Tied to the user's session.

+ 3.Strictly validated in every case before the relevant action is executed.